jamesshapiro/riordan-calculator-hooks/README.md

 },
 ```

+4. Upload your sounds to src/sounds/[example_sound.mp3]

-Finally, here's a code snippet using the sound effect:
+5. Finally, here's a code snippet using the sound effect:

 ```js
 import React from 'react';